 In customer service, this is just as important.

 A lot of our jobs as financial planners are determining the best plans that we can.
 Which Roth conversion plan has the highest after-tax net worth?
 Which filing schedule for Social Security produces the most benefit?
 Which asset allocation design has the best chance of meeting your goals?
 However, when a client is frugal enough, they can afford to deviate from the “best” plan.
-With enough margin in their finances, they can afford to choose a more conservative plan than the plan which is mathematical “best.”
+With enough margin in their finances, they can afford to choose a more conservative plan than the plan which is mathematically “best.”

 Although it is our job to help find the best plans and advise clients on which we would choose, respecting their autonomy whenever we can helps during the times we shouldn’t (like when a client is jeopardizing their retirement).